ottoinfo/UI-Test/README.md

 ---------
   * Not clearing out current roommates.
 Just not worried currently
   * WIP: If you delete a user in the middle or before app will INDEX incorrectly
+  * Focus Input - Need to setup focus in when clicking around input

 Install/Run Locally
 -------------------